 Part of the reason why the Camouflage state is so complicated is that it introduces a number of exceptions to the base rules, which can be very confusing.
 If it helps you to develop your mental model, pretty much all of these exceptions arise because troopers in the Camouflage state are represented as markers, not models.
-It is a different thing on the table than a model, so it behaves differently!
+A marker functions differently on the table to a model.

-Here’s a list of the ways the marker itself differs from a model:
+Here’s a list of the ways in which a Camouflage marker differs from a model:

 - Can’t Touch It – You cannot enter silhouette contact with an enemy camouflage marker — meaning you can’t stab it.
 And before you tell me that Guard will work…

 - Can’t Shoot It – You cannot declare an attack against a camouflage marker, unless otherwise specified (yeah, exceptions to the exceptions!).

 - It Sees You! – Camouflage markers have 360 degree Line of Fire, meaning it sees in all directions, so no sneaking up on it!

 - It Has Secrets! – Unless the model represented by the marker has been previously revealed, the details of its profile are secret.
 You get to know:

 - The silhouette size of the model, i.e. you know how big it is.

 - If it has Mimetism as well as the level (0, -3, or -6).

 - Which combat group the marker (or decoy marker) belongs to.